 You may want to bring a canvas shopping bag to pick up gifts for everyone on your list!
 You can find goat milk soaps at Xowen Farms, lavender gifts at MI Lavender Patch Farms and hand loomed rugs at Tara's.

 • Be sure to have your photo taken in front of the Pere Marquette 1225 and stand in line to meet Santa Claus!
+Chris and I love our photo!
 Oh, and there's horse drawn wagon rides too!

 Where to Park at the Steam Railroading Institute for the Polar Express Owosso